innovation-first/paradox-innovation/content/building-blocks/theye/index.md

 The effectiveness of condition monitoring & maintenance teams depends on qualified expert’s diagnosis; reactive, preventive and predictive maintenance skills.

-Thales provides considerable cost-savings involved in travel expenses by providing maintenance teams with mobile solutions which allow effective communication with remote experts.
+Our company provides considerable cost-savings involved in travel expenses by providing maintenance teams with mobile solutions which allow effective communication with remote experts.

 ![Usecases](the_usecases.png)

-### Thales & Industry 4.0: the Human factor
+### Industry 4.0: the Human factor

-- As part of the digital manufacturing transformation of production systems, Thales takes the lead in helping companies through the Industry 4.0 transformation, increasing productivity and competitiveness, making respect for: **market, product, production** and considering the **human factor**.
+- As part of the digital manufacturing transformation of production systems, our company takes the lead in helping companies through the Industry 4.0 transformation, increasing productivity and competitiveness, making respect for: **market, product, production** and considering the **human factor**.

 - Integrating the Industry 4.0 principles : augmented reality solutions to improve **efficiency** and **competiveness**.

-- Thales designed an innovative augmented reality solution to assist its activities involving **machine condition monitoring** and **maintenance management systems**.
+- Our company designed an innovative augmented reality solution to assist its activities involving **machine condition monitoring** and **maintenance management systems**.

 ## ThEye: Remote Assistance solution